unitydemo2/AssetPullTest/md/windowsstore-assocation-launching.md

-﻿Universal Windows Platform: Association launching
+Universal Windows Platform: Association launching
 ========================

 The API allows you to launch the user's default app for a file type or protocol.
 See [UnityEngine.WSA.Launcher](ScriptRef:WSA.Launcher.html) for more information.